-(a) A square with a 10-foot radius, 2 inches wide, shall be marked on the floor in red or blue paint or tape directly in front of the Timekeeper's seat.
+- (a) A square with a 10-foot radius, 2 inches wide, shall be marked on the floor in red or blue paint or tape directly in front of the Timekeeper's seat.
 This area shall be known as the "Referee's Crease".
-Players are prohibited from entering this area while officials are discussing a call or the situation at hand.
+Players are prohibited from entering this area while officials are discussing a call or the situation at hand. - (b) While officials are in the crease, all players must return to their benches.
+Only the captain may speak to the officials if the officials deem this a necessary interaction.
+Officials do not have to explain their discussion in the crease, nor is there any expectation for players to be involved with any interaction in the referee's crease.